perrymant/learning-notes/blog-01-hello-world-deconstructed.md

 ```
 Which will print out:
 ```
-The contents of args is: [Hello, world]
+The contents of args is: [Hello, World]
 The length of args is: 2
 The zeroth index of args is: Hello
 ```